ritaanthem/ritaanthem.github.io/index.md

 * Outstanding Student Scholarship (Grade 3) 2021

-* ISC 2021 Student Cluster Competition, Get the sixth place in the group 2021, the first place in the single application
+* ISC 2021 Student Cluster Competition, Get the sixth place in the group, the first place in the single application